What is it?

 Self-Injurious Behaviour in Children with Neurodevelopmental Disorders

 Some children with autism or other forms of neurodiversity engage in self-injurious behaviour (SIB), which can be defined as self-directed injury that is non-suicidal in nature and causes physical trauma.
 SIB can be difficult to understand and treat.
-You can learn more about supporting your child with SIB here.
+You can learn more about supporting your child with SIB here, and hear about a parent's experience with her daughter's SIB here.

 ASD and Mental Health